 A Unique Program

-UW Health’s emergency medicine residency is unique in the fact that the resident serves as the sole clinical pharmacist in the Emergency Department for 20 hours every other weekend and on average four hours during the week.
+UW Health’s emergency medicine residency is unique in the fact that the resident serves as the sole clinical pharmacist in the Emergency Department for 20 hours every other weekend and for four hours on average during the week.
 This level of autonomy early on in your training will foster confidence and clinical independence that will grow throughout the residency year.

 ED pharmacists staff the emergency department 24 hours a day, seven days a week, and have been providing direct patient care in the ED since 2002.
 Pharmacist services are integrated into all aspects of patient care at UW Health.